Set Up the Square Reader for Contactless and Chip

 Square Stand and the Square Reader for Contactless and Chip

 If you’re using a Square Stand with the reader, set up is simple.
-Just plug the included USB cable (or optional Dock for Square Reader) to the USB hardware hub on the Square Stand.
+Just plug the included USB cable to the USB hardware hub on the Square Stand.

 You can also connect your reader wirelessly if there are no free USB ports on your stand’s hardware hub.